t895/dns66/README.md

 Privacy Guarantee
 -----------------
-Privacy is the most important aspect of DNS66.
-Currently, DNS66 is strictly data reducing: Running it can only reduce the amount of data leaving your device, not increase it (except for fetching hosts files, obviously), as for each request, we will either allow it to leave your device or not - we will
+Privacy is the most important aspect of DNSNet.
+Currently, DNSNet is strictly data reducing: Running it can only reduce the amount of data leaving your device, not increase it (except for fetching hosts files, obviously), as for each request, we will either allow it to leave your device or not - we will